 The former CBRE Australia associate director, Tony Armstrong, threw his support behind the movement in late 2015, joining the International Well Building Institute as its representative for the Asia Pacific Region.

-“I am delighted to have the opportunity to now represent the International WELL Building Institute across Asia Pacific,” Tony said in a statement on LinkedIn.
+“I am delighted to have the opportunity to now represent the International WELL Building Institute across the Asia Pacific,” Tony said in a statement on LinkedIn.

 “To date, WELL has registered approximately 29 million square feet of construction projects in 14 countries, with a further 60 million square feet already in the pipeline.”